 The Computational Population Genetics Group, or CpG group, is located in the International Laboratory for Human Genome Research at the Campus Juriquilla of the National Autonomous University of Mexico.
-We develop and apply new computational and statistical methods to infer the impact of past evolutionary processes on patterns of genetic and phenotypic variation.
-We are particularly interested on understanding how natural selection acts across the genome and on inferring past population history using large-scale population genomic data.
-Some of our ongoing and past topics of research can be found below.
+We develop new analytical theory and create new computational methods to infer the impact of past evolutionary processes on patterns of genetic and phenotypic variation.
+We are particularly interested on pursuing three research lines:

-Understanding the joint impact of demographic history and natural selection in patterns of genetic and haplotypic variation
+Understanding the joint impact of demographic history and natural selection in patterns of genetic variation

 The efficiency of natural selection to remove deleterious mutations and to increase the frequency of beneficial mutations is dependent on the past population history.
 In the past, we have studied how population size decreases in canids has changed the amount of deleterious genetic variation across the genome (Marsden CD*, Ortega-Del Vecchyo D*, et al. 2016 PNAS; Robinson et al. 2016 Genome Research).
 These analysis included the development of a new software program, PReFerSim (Ortega-Del Vecchyo D et al. 2016 Bioinformatics), that can perform simulations of independent genetic variants under natural selection in different demographic scenarios.
 Recently, we have became interested on developing new methods to infer the impact of natural selection acting on new mutations using informative features of the data that have not been leveraged by previous studies.
 This interest motivated us to create a method that uses haplotypic information to infer the distribution of fitness effects for new mutations (Ortega-Del Vecchyo et al. 2022 Genetics).
 The efforts in this line of research are very active and these are some of the projects we are pursuing:

-Inferring past demographic history and the impact of selection using present-day and ancient samples
+Inferring past demographic history using present-day and ancient samples